kw4356/Live-subtitle-tool/README.md

 2. Download and place your selected models inside:
    - **Whisper Model**: must be in **GGML** format (`.bin`).
    - **LLM Model**: must be in **GGUF** format (`.gguf`).
+*it will auto search for the .bin and .gguf files inside the models folder
 #### 4. Run Application
 ```bash
 python live_subtitle.py